Dominix1910/GameSalesProjest/README.md

 Questions for this Dataset:

 1.)
 Which Title sold the most Worldwide?
+Wii Sports

 2.)
 Which year had the highest Sales?
+2008

 3.)
 Do any consoles seem to specialize in a particular genre?
+DS console leads in Puzzle, Simulation, and Misc genre

+PS2 console leads in the Fighting, Racing, and Sports Genre

+The other 3 consoles are around the same level with the number of games released by genre.

 4.)
 What titles are popular in one region but flop in another?
+Call of Duty: Black Ops 2

 5.)
 Which region leads with game sales